oopsmonk/documentation/hornet/1.1/tutorials/one-click-private-tangle.md

 ./private-tangle.sh start 16 30
 ```

 The first parameter is the depth of the Merkle Tree and the second parameter is the amount of time (in seconds) to wait for the Coordinator bootstrap step.
-That step allows the Coordinator to bootstrap by emitting its first milestone as detailed [here](root://hornet/1.1/tutorials/set-up-a-private-tangle-hornet.md#step-3-run-your-private-tangle).
+This step enables the Coordinator to bootstrap by emitting its first milestone as detailed [here](root://hornet/1.1/tutorials/set-up-a-private-tangle-hornet.md#step-3-run-your-private-tangle).

-Behind the scenes our process will create a seed for the Coordinator, an initial IOTA Address holding all IOTAs, a seed for our Nodes, etc i.e. all the steps described [here](root://hornet/1.1/tutorials/set-up-a-private-tangle-hornet.md),  but **fully automated**.
-In order to monitor the Merkle Tree Generation process, the script run a Web endpoint that you can use to monitor the status through your favorite browser, at `http://localhost:9000/merkle-tree-generation.log.html`.
+Behind the scenes, our process will create a seed for the Coordinator, an initial IOTA Address holding all IOTAs, a seed for our Nodes, etc i.e. all the steps described here, but fully automated.
+To monitor the Merkle Tree Generation process, the script runs a Web endpoint that you can use to monitor the status through your favorite browser, at `http://localhost:9000/merkle-tree-generation.log.html`.
 (The page refreshes automatically).

 After the process finishes you should see the following docker containers up and running:

 ```console
 docker ps -a